robey/font-problems/README.md

 ### Header files

-"Header file" format is a C or Rust header file with one constant each for the glyph width (monospace only) and height, and an array of cell data.
+"Header file" output format is a C or Rust header file with one constant each for the glyph width (monospace only) and height, and an array of cell data.
 You can use these to directly include a bitmap font in the source for your project.

 For proportional fonts, there's also an array of offsets for indexing.
 The cell data for character _n_ starts at `offset[n]` (inclusive) and goes through `offset[n + 1]` (exclusive).

 Each int is a single row or column of pixels, in LSB or MSB order.
 LSB (the default) means the left or top pixel is in the least-significant bit.

+_Some_ header files can be imported, as well, if you provide the cell width and height on the command line.
+You may have to massage the file a bit to remove extra lines that confuse the parser.

 ### PSF files